pabo/nyxw/README.md

 - how to order scatter plots to control zaxis type issues
 - how to log scale opacity/size (or tanh or something)
 - do I have off by one error across the midnight boundary?
+- clipping in scaling function just returns null, but the data point is still there in the trace...
+- timeOnly() is hacky.
+How do I get plotly to plot times on y axis?

+## chart ideas
+- candlestick chart showing start, end, and highlighting and time i was actually working on it, as defined in the chart thing
+- heatmap of order of solving each puzzle
+- difficulty by constructor?